-In this context, the mechanical properties resulting from the process, are of special interest given the fact that metals are extensively used to withstand the mechanical loads of a variety of applications.
+In this context, the mechanical properties resulting from the process are of special interest given the fact that metals are extensively used to withstand the mechanical loads of a variety of applications.
 Information extracted from stress-strain curves such as Young’s modulus (E), elastic limit (Sy) and tensile strength (Su) are the baseline information for the mechanical design of structural components as illustrates Figure 2.